2019 Tour de Pologne: Stage 2

-The second stage was again designed with the sprinters in mind, with the peloton taking to the streets of the Silesian Metropolis.
+The second stage was again designed with the sprinters in mind, with the peloton taking to the streets of the Metropolis GZM.
 After the start in Tarnowskie Góry, a 32 km circuit was completed around the town, before the route led through Piekary Śląskie and Siemianowice Śląskie, with intermediate sprints in both town and a third on the run in to Katowice.
 There, there were three 19.1 km circuits to complete, with two categorised climbs on the first and third lap.
 The finish was slightly downhill, and was identical to that used frequently in previous editions, with Sacha Modolo taking the honours in 2018.